mhevyk/Cabinet-furniture-service/README.md

 # Cabinet-furniture-service

-<p>It is my first course work, written in C++ language.
-It was simulated in MS ACCESS and MS EXCEL, than based on database model I started to realise it using C++</p>
+<p>It is my first course work, written in C++ language using OOP.
+It was simulated in MS ACCESS and MS EXCEL, than based on database model it was realised using C++</p>

 <p>This project helped me to learn more about OOP programming paradigm.</p>